 You've got to have at least one sports game, right?
 FIFA 21 is our pick, the latest in a long line of excellence from EA Sports.
 This year there are refinements to dribbling and defending alike, and you'll get a free upgrade if you bought it on PS4.

-Pretty soon, though, there will be a full next-gen update to really unlock the game's new potential, bringing higher-fidelity graphics and shaving load times right down, which will be when we get a real sense for how FIFA will feel on the PS5.
+There's also been a full next-gen update to really unlock the game's new potential, bringing higher-fidelity graphics and shaving load times right down, which has made it feel all the more like a new game, and it really pops visually on the more powerful hardware.